“Sign here. And here. Initial here. Put the date here.”

 Since there’s no collateral, the interest rates for signature loans are often higher than other types of credit.
 Additionally, the APR (annual percentage rate) will depend on your credit score.
 Individuals with higher credit scores may be able to secure more favorable APRs.

-Here’s a breakdown of the average interest rates for personal loans in 2019:
+Here’s a breakdown of the average interest rates for personal loans:

 - Excellent credit score (720–850): 10.3–12.5 percent APR